 How do I get my baby to sleep till 7am?

 Nothing is certain about how a baby will sleep, but you will want to make sure not to wake them up during the night and that you keep their room as dark as possible.
-They should go to bed at night at around 8pm and wake up in the morning around 7am.
+They should go to bed at night at around 8pm and wake up in the morning at around 7 am.

 Why is my 3 month old waking up early?